nuclia/nucliadb/.proposals/records/index-scaling-v1.md

 #### Read storage replication:

-Read replicas then consume writes finished events from NATS and use that to know when to sync changes from GCS.
+Read replicas then consume write finished events from NATS and use that to know when to sync changes from GCS.

 ```mermaid